redpelicans/jade-pdf-redline/README.md

 Type: `Number`
 Default value: `1000`

-Delay in millis before rendering the PDF (give HTML and CSS a chance to load)
+Delay in ms before rendering the PDF (give HTML and CSS a chance to load)